DexterInd/GoPiGo3/docs/source/tutorials-basic/buzzer.rst

 The code we analyse
 ===================

-The code we're analysing in this tutorial is this.
+The code we're analyzing in this tutorial is this.

 .. code-block:: python